Hebabo/Login_Signup/README.md

 ## ✨ Features

-- Login screen with validation and SnackBar feedback
+- Login screen with validation and SnackBar/Toast feedback
 - Sign-up screen with matching clean UI
 - TextFormField inputs wrapped in a reusable widget (`AppTextField`)
 - **Consistent app-wide theming** using `ThemeData` and a centralized `AppTheme`
 - Color palette extracted into `AppColors` for easy reuse
 - Home screen that fetches and displays food categories from the network
-- Bottom navigation bar to switch between Login, Signup, and Home screens
+- Bottom navigation bar to switch between Home, Login, and **Profile (replacing Signup)**
+- **Profile screen** added and is currently under development
+- **Bloc state management** implemented for Login and Signup workflows

+## 🧠 State Management

+This app uses the **Bloc (Business Logic Component)** pattern for state management:
+- Handles form validation and UI state changes efficiently
+- Bloc logic is separated for Login and Signup (`login_bloc`, `signup_bloc`)
+- Emits loading, success, and failure states for better user feedback and flow control

 ## 🎨 Theming